Stefano Faraoni

 He graduated magna cum laude from the University of Turin and was awarded a PhD in Law by the University of York.

-In 2021, he joined the University of York as a Post Graduate Researcher, investigating the interaction between AI and the law.
+In 2021, he joined the University of York as a Postgraduate Researcher, investigating the interaction between AI and the Law.
 His PhD focused on how contract law should regulate Manipulative Persuasive Technology led by Artificial Intelligence, using the English and Italian systems as case studies.
-His research investigates from a Contract Law perspective Persuasive Technology, Dark Patterns, Hypernudges and Computational Manipulation, their use and functioning, and their impact on the psychological processes of individuals, on consent and on the right to self-determine their thoughts (a possible new neuro-right to mental self-determination).
+His research investigates, from a Contract Law perspective, Persuasive Technology, Dark Patterns, Hypernudges and Computational Manipulation, their use and functioning, and their impact on the psychological processes of individuals, on consent and on the right to self-determine their thoughts (a possible new neuro-right to mental self-determination).

 In his post-doctoral experience as a Research Associate at the University of York, in an interdisciplinary project in collaboration with the Alan Turing Institute, he investigated the legal aspects connected to the use of Digital Twins in areas such as Intellectual Property, Ownership, Cybersecurity, Data Protection, Liability in Tort Law and Contract Law, Explainability and individual's rights.